fbpx

 Wells_Cathedral

 This romantic cathedral set in the Somerset countryside serves as the seat for the Bishop of Bath and Wells.
 Wells Cathedral is unique in Britain for the fact that it was the first to be built in the Gothic style, unlike most other British cathedrals which were built during the Norman period.
-The present building has undergone many extensions and renovations since its consecration in 1239, but stands largely original to the medieval period.

 As there is abundance of gorgeous cathedrals in England, Scotland, and Wales, we chose these ten for their architectural beauty, historical significance, and overall charm.
 The two most glaring omissions here are Westminster Abbey and Bath Abbey.
 Both of these spiritual centers are spectacular, but don’t qualify as cathedrals as they don’t serve a Bishop and as a result could not make the list.